chef/chef-web-docs/chef_master/source/workflow.rst

 Changes and Project Pipelines
 =====================================================
-Let's walk through what happens as a change makes its way through Chef Automate.
-We'll assume you have created a project in Chef Automate and want to make a change.
+Let's walk through what happens as a change makes its way through Workflow.
+We'll assume you have created a project in Workflow and want to make a change.

 You start with a local checkout of the project's git repository.
 You create a feature branch, make a change in that branch and test it locally.
-When you're ready, submit the change using the ``delivery review`` command (part of the Chef Automate command line tool).
-This command submits the change to Chef Automate and kicks off the pipeline.
-The command is the equivalent to ``git push``, although it also creates a change in Chef Automate that is similar to a pull request in GitHub and other git-based version control systems.
+When you're ready, submit the change using the ``delivery review`` command (part of the Workflow command line tool).
+This command submits the change to Workflow and kicks off the pipeline.
+The command is the equivalent to ``git push``, although it also creates a change in Workflow that is similar to a pull request in GitHub and other git-based version control systems.

 Verification
 -----------------------------------------------------
-When Chef Automate receives the change, it triggers the Verify stage.
+When Workflow receives the change, it triggers the Verify stage.
 The purpose of Verify is to run checks so that the system can decide if it's worth the time of a human to review the change.

 When the Verify phases have completed successfully, the change is ready for code review.
-Chef Automate provides integrated code review through its web UI.
+Workflow provides integrated code review through its web UI.
 There is also an integration with GitHub and Bitbucket Server (by Atlassian) for teams with existing code review workflows.

 In code review, team members can comment on the diffs.
 If more changes are required, they can be made either as additional commits on top of the originally submitted feature branch, or the commit(s) can be reworked using ``git commit --amend`` and ``git rebase``.

 To submit the updates on a feature branch for review, simply run ``delivery review`` again.
 There's no need to worry about force pushing if you've squashed commits.
-Chef Automate patchset handling will work with your workflow.
-When you resubmit a change with updates from code review, Chef Automate triggers a fresh run of the Verify stage using the updated feature branch.
+Workflow patchset handling will work with your workflow.
+When you resubmit a change with updates from code review, Workflow triggers a fresh run of the Verify stage using the updated feature branch.
 This can be repeated as necessary.
 When Verify has passed and the team is happy with the change, it can be approved.
 Changes are approved by clicking the Approve button in the web UI.

 Approval
 -----------------------------------------------------